asthavj/EQUINOX-The-Beginners/README.md

 * **Security Issue** – Internet hacking is a concern for all online platforms.
 The same concern lies for the result management platforms as well.
 Hackers can manipulate or steal students’ data from the system, resulting in chaos and disruption to the program.
 The exam papers may also get leaked and the institute might be forced to redesign the question sheet

 ## Future Range
 It will reduce the manual work of teachers, saving pages to make reportcards, hence saving trees, creating a better and healthy environment.
 It'll help many people to work on this idea and make their on startup of websites having student result management and earn money.
-For Eg: devfolio, where we get to know about all the hackathons all in one, just same for this, a user will handle result databases of all the universities/schools.
+For Eg: devfolio, where we get to know about all the hackathons all in one, just same for this, a user will handle result databases of all the universities/schools.In future, it will be more enhanced as more new feature can be added such as:
+* addition of course-wise result.
+* Displaying overall result.